easy-ware/Sangeet-Premium/README.md

 ```
 ### 2. Setup Environment
 First, create a `/config/.env` file in the root directory with the following configuration:

-### 3. Setup Environment

-Also install the depedencies like ffmpeg , cloudflared for your system if termux or arm..
 ```env
 # Flask Configuration
 SECRET_KEY=ff257edd0e5b03a53a3868b41985cad5fc0814636e82aeec3321bba47e7f97bb